Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 If you ended up reading this post is likely that you’re planning a trip to Georgia – great!
 Ever since I visited Georgia for the first time last year, I cannot wait to go back.
 I can easily say that Georgia is one of my top favorite (and the most beautiful) countries.

-While I was exploring Georgia, there are two things I did that I absolutely loved – hiking the Gergeti Glacier in Kazbegi and paragliding Gudauri.
+While I was exploring Georgia, there were two things I did that I absolutely loved – hiking the Gergeti Glacier in Kazbegi and paragliding Gudauri.

 Paragliding in Gudauri is so far one of my most memorable travel experiences – flying for about one hour over the gorgeous Caucasus scenery is something that cannot be simply described but one should see with his own eyes.